NFU Dairy Board chair

 Milk is sold to Arla, with surplus heifers sold at calving.

 Michael has held various roles within the NFU, as Worcestershire county chair, West Midlands regional board chair and council delegate.
-Michael has been on the NFU Dairy Board for eight years, two as vice chair and two as chair.
-He was re-elected to serve a second term as chair in March 2018.
+Michael has been on the NFU Dairy Board for nearly 14 years; two as vice chair and almost 8 as chair.
+He was re-elected to serve his fourth term as chair in March 2022.

 Michael believes strongly in farmer collaboration, as well as improving the mechanics of the supply chain and is keen to improve relationships between farmers, processors and end users, whilst continuing to build consumer support for the industry.

 Not from a farming background, Paul worked in the financial sector before meeting his wife and joining the family dairy business.